 Alma Rumball (1902 – 1980) was born to a family of Muskoka, Ontario pioneers who settled there in the 1870s.
-She spent a lot of time drawing as a child, and eventually left the farm to work as a painter in a ceramics factory in Toronto.
+She spent a lot of time drawing as a child, and eventually left home to work as a painter in a ceramics factory in Toronto.
 She returned home in the 1950s and lived a reclusive life.
 Jesus appeared to her, with a panther, and commanded her to draw and write in order to help humanity.
 She understood there were other levels of spiritual existence and began to communicate with a ‘genius’, who was a turbaned spiritual guide named Aba.

-The Rumball collection has been exhibited in Canada, the U.S., Mexico, Glastonbury, Beijing, France and Australia.
 A documentary film, The Alma Drawings, created by filmmaker Jeremy Munce examines the mystery of Alma’s life and art.
 The film won the award for best direction – Short to Mid-Length, 2005 Hot Docs Canadian International Documentary Festival.